jmichel7/Chevie.jl/README.md

 ### Installing

+[For Julia novices]
-If you are new to Julia, to install this package, at the Julia command line:
+To install this package, at the Julia command line:

   *  enter package mode with ]
   *  do the command